This post was updated on February 15th, 2023

-So leading into the holiday season this year after four years of infertility, I’ve put together a list of the top coping strategies I have learned in hopes that it might also help you through the holidays and support you through the various social settings you may likely find yourself in.
+So I’ve put together a list of the top coping strategies I have learned over the years, in hopes that it might also help you through the next holiday season and support you through the various social settings you may likely find yourself in.

 1. Hang out with your childless friends